Feted in Gaza, Hamas leader hits out at Israel

 Hamas said 500,000 attended the four-hour rally, held under a leaden winter sky.
 There was no independent crowd estimate.

-"Oh dear Meshaal, your army struck Tel Aviv," supporters chanted, referring to the recent war in which Hamas's Qassam military brigade fired missiles for the first time at Israel's largest city, 70 km (40 miles) up the coast, and also at Jerusalem.
+"Oh dear Meshaal, your army struck Tel Aviv," supporters chanted, referring to missiles that Hamas's Qassam military brigade fired for the first time last month at Israel's largest city, 70 km (40 miles) up the coast, and also at Jerusalem.

 "Oh Qassam, do it again, hit Haifa next time," the crowds said, referring to a port city north of Tel Aviv.